Codecademy/docs/content/ai/concepts/generative-ai/concepts/text/text.md

 **Generative text** is a commonly discussed type of generated content.
 Some applications include:

-- Generating poems
+- Generating poems.
-- Writing stories
+- Writing stories.
-- Writing legal contracts
+- Writing legal contracts.
-- Summarizing a meeting
+- Summarizing a meeting.
-- Write a blog entry
+- Write a blog entry.
-- Create Ad copy
+- Create Ad copy.

 Generative AI can create new content based upon text input and prompts.
 It can summarize and alter the style and tone of text.